OneMadGypsy/fuzzquery/docs/source/tokens.rst

 limit
   The maximum number of allowed approximations.
-Also referred to as ``x``. term a group of consecutive, non-whitespace characters
+Also referred to as ``x``. term
+  A group of consecutive, non-whitespace characters with word boundaries

 Overview
 --------